CRFricke/Setup-PowerShell/README.md

 # Setup-PowerShell
-Sets up the PowerShell modules required for CRFricke CI/CD workflows.
+Sets up the PowerShell modules required for CRFricke repository CI/CD workflows.

+Not intended for public use.